Finn1510/OpenMCS/README.md

 ### Features

 + syncs your music libruary with the music libruary of your friend
 + remembers music libruary from users (so it doesn't send the same mp3 files multiple times)
++ plays music synced

 ### Planed Features